by John Darer CLU ChFC MSSC RSP CLTC

 Does the inability of agents to make, publish, disseminate, circulate or place before the public, or cause directly or indirectly, to be made, published, disseminated, circulated or placed before the public, in any newspaper, magazine or other publication, or in the form of a notice, circular, pamphlet, letter or poster, or over any radio station or television station, or in any other way, any advertisement, announcement or statement which uses statutory insurance protections, place the agent or broker at a disadvantage to those that label derivative products "annuities" who do what agents and brokers cannot in their marketing efforts.

-The following appears on the web page of Somerset Wealth Strategies Inc. entitled "Premium Secondary Market Annuities" as part of its disclosures:
+The following appears on the web page of Oregon's Somerset Wealth Strategies Inc,. entitled "Premium Secondary Market Annuities", as part of its disclosures:

 "Secondary Market Income Annuities (SMIA): Factored Structured Settlements (FSS) & Lottery Winnings (LW) SMIA, FSS & LW are not deposits and are not insured by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
 They may be partially or wholly guaranteed by State Guaranty Associations and Somerset WS makes no representations or warranties in this regard".

-Here's what the insurance statute says in the state of Oregon, where Somerset maintains its primary office:
+Here's what the insurance statute says in the state of Oregon, where Somerset Wealth Strategies maintains its primary office:

 |Advertising Prohibition Policy